 |Jean Segura||PHI||B||C||B-||C+||C||My fear came to reality last year when Segura’s steals went down with the Phillies.
 With new management, will they go back up?
 I think a 15 pace is the ceiling.|

 |Paul DeJong||STL||C-||A-||B||B-||C-||DeJong’s numbers from 2019 are very front loaded, and he absolutely kills you in batting average.|

 |Carter Kieboom||WAS||C-||C-||C||C||D+||It’s more of a long-term play, but there’s huge upside here with Kieboom having the third base job to lose.|

 There is some upside here, but you have to be able to be patient with guys like Lux, Hoerner, and Kieboom if they don’t provide immediate returns.
+Can you afford to be patient in the abbreviated season?
 The rest of the group are more middle-infield types who will still be valuable pieces to your team, but you can target them based on needs.

 |Willy Adames||TB||C||B-||C+||C+||C-||I’m lower than most on Adames, but if one player on this list could go all Semien on us, it’s him.|